ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 * Each search component will have a type which determines what other fields are present.
 The search component illustrate a sample of components and it not meant to be exhausting.

-* Initially supported components will be,
+* Initially supported components will be:,
   * gene
   * annotation
   * alleleFrequency